cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/new-validator-steps/keybase-validator-logo.md

 ---
-description: Add your brand logo to a keybase account so it's ready for your validator
+## Add your brand logo to a keybase account so it's ready for your validator
 ---

 # Keybase - Validator Logo